Phone-GWP-group

 Demand and availability of paper is what drives the underlying cost of corrugated cardboard

-Paper with the intended use of corrugated paperboard is now wound onto a wheel and the process is finished.
+The paper with the intended use of corrugated paperboard is now wound onto a wheel, and the process is complete.

-Paper intended for other uses may go through other stages until completion, some of these stages include coating, winding and calendaring (smoothing of the surface).
-These are typically created off line to the Fourdrinier.
+Paper intended for other uses may go through additional stages before completion; these include coating, winding, and calendaring (smoothing the surface).
+These are typically created off-line to the Fourdrinier.

-Completed paper for use of corrugated paperboard can now typically be used as liners for the inner and outer liner of paperboard which is supported by the flutes.
+Completed paper for the use of corrugated paperboard can now typically be used as liners for the inner and outer liners of paperboard, which are supported by the flutes.

 Typically, Kraft paper (chemically processed) is used for the outer liner of the board.
-Being made from softwood gives the paper the benefit of being smooth for print and provides some resistance to water penetration in comparison to test paper.
+Being made from softwood gives the paper the benefit of being smooth enough for printing and provides some resistance to water penetration compared to Test paper.

-Test paper, typically made from hardwood or recycled paper have short fibres giving the paper a more abrasive finish.
-The rough finish is why it’s commonly used for the inner liner, printing on this surface would prove difficult.
+Test paper, typically made from hardwood or recycled paper, has short fibres, giving the paper a more abrasive finish.
+The rough finish is why it’s commonly used for the inner liner; printing on this surface would prove difficult.

 Corrugated board